Cloufish/blog/_posts/2021-04-19-Setting-Up-Hashicorp-Vault-To-Manage-Github-Token.md

 - https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token

 It's a trivial thing to do, so I'll skip the process of generating the Token.

-Some of you might be thinking on how to exactly store this Token in a secure way?
+Some of you might be thinking on how to exactly store this Token securely?

 ## How tokens/secrets should be kept **secret**:
 ### Level 0 - Hardcoded:
 Definitely they shouldn't be hard-coded into our scripts, application code - This shouldn't even take place.
 ### Level 1 Putted in config file:

-Putting them into a config file - like when assigning them into an Environment Variable e.g ```GITHUB_TOKEN=gkw4k4uk5jkwrkf3k0j60fk23gksmbs```is also a bad idea, because a bad actor might still read these token when accessed to our machine, or even worse - we could accidentally push this config file into a public repository, because we didn't include this file into ```.gitignore```.
+Putting them into a config file - like when assigning them into an Environment Variable e.g. ```GITHUB_TOKEN=gkw4k4uk5jkwrkf3k0j60fk23gksmbs```is also a bad idea, because a bad actor might still read these token when accessed to our machine, or even worse - we could accidentally push this config file into a public repository, because we didn't include this file into ```.gitignore```.

 ### Level 2 - Encrypted keys in config file/code:

 If we need to push these keys into our repository, then they should definitely be encrypted

-We can encrypt these keys with openssl
+We can encrypt these keys with OpenSSL

 But the process of decrypting these keys might be troublesome and tiring to an ordinary developer.

 And also it puts the question - **Where to store the encryption key?**

 - **If you wanted simplicity**, then you probably put these **encryption keys into a one file**.
 This though poses a risk of over-privileged access, because a person that wants to access only one key now has the access to all of them
-- If you put these keys into different files, now you'd have bigger complexity and many of people would get frustrated of doing such a 'simple security thing'
+- If you put these keys into different files, now you'd have bigger complexity and many of people would get frustrated of doing such a 'simple security thing'.

 ### Level 3 - Moving the secrets to dedicated server secret manager
 - But creating your own crypto system has a lot of risks of not implementing it correctly.
 Just like the saying goes ```You shouldn't write your own crypto``` it can also apply to ```You shouldn't write your own crypto-server```